 Stuart blinked an eye.
 ‘So what went wrong?’

 ‘The Cardinal gave me ten men.
 I had ten of my own.
 Twenty men.
-All they had to do was snatch one teenage girl.’
+We concealed them all around the location we had been given.

 ‘So what went wrong?’

 ‘It gets worse.
 She rode round in a circle before heading back towards Muret.
-Our lot tried to chase her but none of them were able to cut her off.
-She is a good horsewoman, she was riding a good, no outstanding, grey horse.
-They didn’t stand a chance of catching her.
+We tried to chase her but none of them was able to cut her off.
+She is a good horsewoman, The grey horse was outstanding.
+They didn’t stand a chance of catching her.’

 ‘So she just rode away?’

 “Not quite.’
-One of them did eventually try to cut the corner and then suddenly out of nowhere came this rider wielding axes, also on a magnificent grey horse.’
+We did eventually try to cut the corner and then suddenly out of nowhere came another grey horse its rider wielding axes,

 ‘Axes on a horse?’